i2group/analyze/documentation/developer_essentials_example_dld.md

 The Java library is the only change that you must make to the example project.
 You can now import the example project to Eclipse, and run it to add items from the supplied XML file to the Analysis Repository.

 1. Repeat the instructions that you followed when you added the `master` directory to your Eclipse workspace.
 This time, add the `C:\IBM\i2Analyze\SDK\sdk-projects\da-arload-filesystem-example` directory to Eclipse.
-2. If the server for development version of i2 Analyze is not already running, then start it from within Eclipse.
+2. If the development version of the `i2analyze` server is not already running, then start it from within Eclipse.
 3. Attempt to run the example.
     1. In the Eclipse workspace, select `ExampleDataLoaderMain.java`.
 In the Enterprise Explorer pane, `ExampleDataLoaderMain.java` is in **da-arload-filesystem-example** &gt; **src** &gt; **main** &gt; **java** &gt; **com** &gt; **example**.
     2. Click **Run** &gt; **Run As** &gt; **Java Application**.